ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

      - Map -> takes data and breaks it down into smaller key/value pairs(tuples)
      - Reduce -> takes tuples from map output and combines into smaller set of tuples
      - HDFS (hadoop distributed file system) - can store petabytes of data
+- CONSENSUS
+    - Raft protocol - simple and efficient, protocol for leader/follower replication and election
+        - kafka and etcd use raft
+    - Paxos - predates Raft, more complex
 ### LAMBDA ARCHITECTURE
 - uses stream processing and batch processing in parralel to ingest data
 - data comming in is read-only and append only by timestamp